framework-CPTEC/Sazonal/docs/source/grads.rst

 Learn how to :ref:`link to a different section<Recuperar Dados e Salvar em NetCDF>`.

+Use : to create a target.

+Use :ref:`refname` to reference the target.

 Utilizar o Climate Data Operators (https://code.mpimet.mpg.de/projects/cdo) para a geracao de um arquivo ctl para o GrADS.

 .. code-block:: console